OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 At this point, you have created an activated user with a password using the Users API.
 This has allowed you to see how a User is represented in Okta.

-### Lab 4.3: Update an Okta User Profile Via the Users API
+### Lab 4.3: Update an Okta User Via the Users API

 🎯 Objective: Update an existing Okta User using a request from the Okta Users API collection in Postman.

 ⏱️ Duration: 15 min

-⚠️ Prerequisite: Lab 4.2
+⚠️ Prerequisites: Labs 4.1 and 4.2

 ### Access Okta's Users API Documentation